$47.19 $58.99 Buy It Now

 4. Consider using artificial lighting.
 If natural light is not available or insufficient, consider using artificial lighting sources such as flash or studio lights.
 Experiment with different lighting setups to achieve the desired effect.

-See also How much is a digital slr camera
+See also How to make your digital camera wireless

 5. Use reflectors to bounce light.
 Reflectors can help to fill in shadows and create a more even lighting across your subject.
 Silver reflectors provide a cooler light, while gold reflectors add warmth to your photos.